kubeflow/website/content/docs/started/getting-started-gke.md

 Instructions for optimizing and deploying Kubeflow on GKE.

-Running on Kubeflow on GKE comes with the following advantages:
+Running Kubeflow on GKE comes with the following advantages:

   * We use [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/docs/) to declaratively manage all non K8s resources (including the GKE cluster), which is easy to customize for your particular use case